imteekay/programming-language-research/programming-languages-part-a/README.md

 # Programming Languages - Part A

-This is the codes & notes from the [Programming Languages - Part A course by Coursera](https://www.coursera.org/learn/programming-languages).
+This is the code & notes from the [Programming Languages - Part A course by Coursera](https://www.coursera.org/learn/programming-languages).

 ## Week 2